tonysathre/CitrixDownloader/README.md

 </a>
 ```

-6. Add a row to [Downloads](Downloads.csv) with the DLNumber and FileName from the Citrix download URL.
+6. Add a row to [Downloads.csv](Downloads.csv) with the DLNumber and FileName from the Citrix download URL.
 The Name column is arbitrary and can be anything, but I'd recommend using what Citrix calls them for clarity.